cps-209-group-project/BJU-2k19-Game-Jam/README.md

 # BJU-2k19-Game-Jam
 ## Instructions
 Click start to start the game.
 Press the space key to jump to collect notes or avoid accidentals.
 Press space key while still jumping to double jump.
+After losing all lives, enter name to list in high score screen.

 Keys:
+- space : jump/double jump (press space during the game if stationary, and once again if jumping)
 - C : Cheat Mode (Press C during the game to access cheat mode)
 - S : Save (Press S during the game to save the game)
 - L : Load (Press L during the game to load a different game)
 ## Work Completed
 - Title screen
 - Game screen
-- Highscore screen
 - Save/Load
 - Unit tests
 - Player movement (jumping)